top of page

 The case for group therapy

-We spend our entire lives as part of groups in some way, be they family and work groups or broader cultural groups and society.
-It’s human nature to seek that balance between fitting in and standing out - being part of a team and being unique.
-We can all experience interpersonal difficulties within these groups that group therapy can help to address.
+We spend our entire lives as part of groups in some way, be they family and work groups, or broader cultural groups and society.
+It’s human nature to seek that balance between fitting in and standing out – being part of a team and being unique.
+We can all experience interpersonal difficulties within these groups that group therapy can help to examine.
 They can also be a place of community for those who feel isolated or alone.

 Group therapy can often be seen as a diluted form of therapy due to the fact that the therapist’s focus is split between group members.
 Conversely, I would say that it can be an even more powerful experience than one-to-one work as the whole group is invested in the individual’s wellbeing and progress.
-Whereas many people find one-to-one work very helpful, some find it hard to translate it into ‘real world’ change with those around them.
-The interpersonal difficulties explored in therapy are brought to life in a very real and immediate way in a group setting - there really is nowhere to hide.
+Whereas many people find one-to-one work very helpful, some find it hard to translate it into "real world" change with those around them.
+The interpersonal difficulties explored in therapy are brought to life in a very real and immediate way in a group setting – there really is nowhere to hide.
 As daunting as this might sound, group therapy offers the freedom to truly be yourself in a supportive and containing safe space that is unlike any other.

 Groups can be great for anyone, but particularly for those who have experienced one-to-one therapy and are looking for something that will challenge you to get to know yourself even better.